rockz77/hilton-reservations/README.md

 - roomReservationSelectedAdults
 - roomReservationSelectedChildren

+## Styled Components

+All styled-components are exported within their own partial file in the directory "partials".

 Given the time frame, I would of mapped together the values of each sets of data/arrays, and streamline all into an accessible JSON object for future use of pre-populating the form fields.
 Can use techniques such as the map() method and ES6 spread operator `...`.

 Ultimately, after the data is sent to the API/database, I would of used a sessionsStorage object or cookie to store the data on the frontend to persist and pre-populate.